 A lyric soprano with a distinctively clear and smooth voice, Anita Faye is stylistically fluid in jazz, gospel, pop and R&B genres.
 But, says Ms. Faye, "Jazz will always be my first love."
 Anita is a skilled wordsmith, writing songs from a place of raw emotion and her unique perspective on the world.
 To date, Anita has produced six commercial projects, including two full-length albums ("Kingdom Journey" and "R U Willing"), one EP ("Late Bloomer") and three singles ("To God be the Glory" and two Christmas songs: "This Holiday" and "I Got Everything I Want for Christmas").

-Anita Faye burst onto the national consciousness in 2007 with the release of her critically acclaimed, independently released CD, R U Willing, which earned a Gospel Album of the Year nomination from the International Independent Music Awards.
-Since then, she has continued to hone her considerable skills as a song crafter and vocal stylist by sharing the stage with some of Gospel music’s legends, including Martha Munizzi, Kim Burrell, and the Edwin Hawkins Youth & Young Adult Mass Choir, among others.
-Along the way, she wrote, produced, and performed the title track to the independent feature film, Mama’s Eyes, made history by becoming the first singer to perform "Lift Every Voice and Sing" (the Negro National Anthem) at a Major League Baseball game, and released her EP, Late Bloomer, which included Anita’s fresh, inspirational take on The Carpenters’ classic, “Close to You.”
+Anita Faye burst onto the national consciousness in 2007 with the release of her critically acclaimed, independently released CD, "R U Willing," which earned a Gospel Album of the Year nomination from the International Independent Music Awards.
+Since then, she has continued to hone her considerable skills as a vocal stylist and songwriter by sharing the stage with some of Gospel music’s luminaries, including Tarralyn Ramsey, Martha Munizzi, Kim Burrell, and the Edwin Hawkins Youth & Young Adult Mass Choir, among others.
+Along the way, she wrote, produced, and performed the title track to the independent feature film, Mama’s Eyes, and made history by becoming the first singer to perform "Lift Every Voice and Sing" (the Negro National Anthem) at a Major League Baseball game (at Fenway Park).

 Copyright © 2023 Anita Faye - All Rights Reserved.